grafikrobot/boostorg.bloom/README.md

   assert(f.may_contain("hello") == true);

   // elements not inserted may incorrectly be identified as such with a
-  // false probability rate (FPR) which is a function of the array capacity,
+  // false positive rate (FPR) which is a function of the array capacity,
   // the number of bits set per element and generally how the boost::bloom::filter
   // was specified
   if(f.may_contain("bye")) { // likely false